MOFplus/mofplus_rel/README.md

 ```
 where `[MFPXFILENAME]` is the structure to be assigned and `"MOF-FF"` is the forcefield to be assigned

-## Running the tests

-There will soon be a testing framework framework available.

 ## Building the Documentation

 Mandatory dependencies to built the documentation can be obtained via pip: